 Delivering the Eviction Notices

-As per Texas law, eviction notices must be served per prescribed criteria.
+As per Texas law, notices must be served per prescribed criteria.
 The following are the options you have:

 - Personal delivery to the tenant.